rikkeuldbaek/DadJokeGenerator_LA_FP/README.md

 <br>

 ## **5.6.3 Run the script**
-In order to run the GPT-2 model and RNN model, please run the following command in the terminal after setting up.
+In order to run the GPT-2 and RNN model, please run the following command in the terminal after setting up.
-Please note that the scripts take quite some time to run, since each model must run twice to generate the two types of jokes.
+Please note that the scripts take quite some time to run since two types of jokes are generated from each model.
 ```python
 bash run.sh
 ```